MSGC Research Workshops

 - Workshops are nine hours of training, over a Friday evening and Saturday.

-- Pay is a $200 stipend for participants who qualify.
+- Pay is a $200 stipend for participants who meet program requirements.

-- There is a brief home project that is a required deliverable.
+- A brief home project is a required deliverable.

-- Unless otherwise specified.
-MSGC will arrange all hotel rooms and meals during the workshop.
+- Unless otherwise specified, MSGC coordinates hotel rooms and meals.

 Application Information